decentro-gmbh/pm2-rpc-api/README.md

 In this example, we add two endpoints:
 * `/console`: this endpoint exposes the `console` object
-* `/custom`: this endpoint exposes a custom object we created
+* `/custom`: this endpoint exposes a custom module we created

 ```ts
 const { RpcServer } = require('rpc-automagic');